Skip to main content

 • Packet Pick-Up: Participants must pick-up their own race packets on event weekend, and present a government-issued photo ID

 • Forward Progress: Participants must make continuous progress from start to finish without prolonged stops.
-Those unable to finish by 9:00 AM will be pulled from the water

 NOTE: Additional requirements may be listed prior to the application process and/or event weekend.